sammieerne/.github.io/README.md

 ## About Me

 Hello!
 My name is Samantha Erne, and I am currently a Master of Science in Business Analytics Student at Miami University.
+I will be graduating in May 2024, and am on track to recieve both university honors as well as latin honors at graduation.
 In my graduate studies, I have been able to develop strong coding skills and experience working with data in many forms.
 I have a particular interest in Data Science, Data Engineering, IT, and I enjoy working with both structured and unstructured data sets and being able to transform raw data into useful insights.

 Programming languages that I am proficient in include Python, R, and SQL.
 I particularly enjoy working in Python, and have expertise in the language from various college courses as well as external and personal projects.
 I also have experience with Object-Oriented Programming, DAX, PowerBI, Tableau, Excel, Access, MySQL, and MongoDB.